tomcanham/MemoryFinder/README.md

 * Enable searching for more than just UInt32
 * Track hits
 * Allow things like "see live values" and "watch changes"
+* GUI?
+Could maybe do a little Golang web server to let you add/view values.
+Use websockets to update UI?